JadenFurtado/php_virus/README.md

 The speaker gives a detailed explanation about what viruses are and how they spread and affect computers.
 I have built upon that work and will keep pushing updates, as and when I get the time.

+Basically, this virus infects all your php files and will copy itself onto them and the process repeats.

 I hope to be adding payloads(I was thinking using JSON) to this in the future.

 Feel free to contribute to it and build on it if you please.